-In December 2018, ANP's board of directors approved the 2018 ANP Equity Incentive Plan, or the 2018 Plan, which was set to expire in December 2023.
+In December 2018, ANP's board of directors approved the 2018 Plan, which was set to expire in December 2023.
 The 2018 Plan permitted the grant of stock options and other equity awards in ANP shares to ANP employees.

 During the second quarter of 2021, in connection with the ANP restructuring, the 2018 Plan was terminated.